Release date: 25th January 2023

 - You can assign roles yourself, using account management panel

 Roles are replacing personas.
-If you currently use personas to set Dynamic Content user permissions, please contact your Amplience Customer Success Manager or Amplience support to discuss migrating from personas to roles.
+If you currently use personas to set Dynamic Content user permissions, please contact your Amplience Customer Success Manager or Amplience support.

 Account management panelLink copied!